Guide to Making a Cat Highway and Cat Tree Fit for a Maine Coon

 Below is a quick guide on what I did to achieve this.

 Sourcing the Wood

-When building the conservatory we replaced our old solid teak wood French doors with new uPVC French doors.
+When building the conservatory we replaced our old solid teak wood French doors with new UPVC (unplasticized polyvinyl chloride) French doors.
 I then put the old doors at the back of my workshop as salvaged wood for recycling in future DIY projects such as this.

-Therefore, in making the shelve supports, which in order to take the weight of a Maine Coon needs to be securely anchored to the wall, I used some of the salvaged wood from one of the old French doors.
+I used the salvaged wood, in fact, to make the shelf supports, which in order to take the weight of a Maine Coon need to be securely anchored to the wall.

 Making the Shelf Supports

-I prepared the recycled wood from our old French doors and turned it into shelf supports for the cats’ highway as follows:-
+I prepared the recycled wood from our old French doors and turned it into shelf supports for the cat highway as follows:

 - Took the surface back to the bare wood with a belt sander.

 - Used a sander fitted with fine grade sandpaper to smooth the surface, and rounded the edges; a palm or orbital sander would be fine for this.